Who needs renter’s insurance? Answer: anyone who rents a house or an apartment.

-A typical renters insurance policy will list the perils it covers.
+A typical renters insurance policy covers the following list of perils.

 But you can expect to see the following included in most:

-- Personal liability coverage for injuries caused by your pets, medical costs incurred by anyone injured in your home, and lawsuits from either event.
+- Personal liability protection for injuries caused by your pets, medical costs incurred by anyone injured in your home, and lawsuits from either event.

 - Damage from fires, storms, or vandalism.

-- Reimbursement for living expenses incurred while your property is being repaired.
+- Reimbursement for additional living expenses incurred while your property is being repaired.